FilanMaulaAndini/eco-resort-hiring-process/README.md

 10. Asset Optimization: What is your strategy for optimally handling images, fonts, and static assets?

     Images go in `/public/images` folder.
 I compress them before adding to the project using tools like TinyPNG.
 In the code, I use Next.js Image component which automatically optimizes further.
     For fonts, I use `next/font` to self-host them instead of loading from Google.
-This is faster and more reliable.

 <!-- ## Learn More